 2.7.
 Policy and Procedures R587, Contract and Lease-purchase Financing

 R712-4.
-Policy on Lease-Purchase Acquisitions of Facilities for Institutional Use: Pursuant to authority contained in Utah Code §53B-21-108 the Board of Regents will consider institutional proposals for lease-purchase acquisition of facilities to be financed totally from institutional revenues not a part of the appropriated budget.
-Such a proposal will be finalized only after receipt of advice from the Attorney General’s Office that the specific proposal is within the Regents’ authority to approve under current statute.
+Policy on Lease-Purchase Acquisitions of Facilities for Institutional Use: Pursuant to authority contained in Utah Code §53B-21-108 the Board of Higher Education will consider institutional proposals for lease-purchase acquisition of facilities to be financed totally from institutional revenues not a part of the appropriated budget.
+Such a proposal will be finalized only after receipt of advice from the Attorney General’s Office that the specific proposal is within the Board’s authority to approve under current statute.
 Approval of such proposals is subject to the provisions of Policy and Procedures R587, Contract and Lease-purchase Financing.

 R712-5.
-Policy on Facilities Developed and Owned by an Outside Party on Leased Institutional Land: The Board of Regents recognizes that in specific instances, institutional and/or public interests may be well served by arrangements for construction and operation of facilities by outside organizations or parties on leased institutional property.
-The Regents will, therefore, from time to time consider proposals for such arrangements on institutional property other than property in designated research parks for which, under State statute and Policy and Procedures R491, University Research Parks, research universities have delegated responsibility.
-Such a proposal will be finalized only after receipt of advice from the Attorney General’s Office that the specific proposal is within the Regents’ authority to approve under current statute, and final approval will be granted only where the following conditions are met:
+Policy on Facilities Developed and Owned by an Outside Party on Leased Institutional Land: The Board of Higher Education recognizes that in specific instances, institutional and/or public interests may be well served by arrangements for construction and operation of facilities by outside organizations or parties on leased institutional property.
+The Board will, therefore, from time to time consider proposals for such arrangements on institutional property other than property in designated research parks for which, under State statute and Policy and Procedures R491, University Research Parks, research universities have delegated responsibility.
+Such a proposal will be finalized only after receipt of advice from the Attorney General’s Office that the specific proposal is within the Board authority to approve under current statute, and final approval will be granted only where the following conditions are met:

 5.1.
 Program Benefits or Broad Public Purpose: The proposed arrangement provides significant benefits to the program, students, faculty, or staff of the institution, or serves a broad public interest that could not be served as well any other way;